georgiagrayland/mildew-detection-cherry-leaves-p5/README.md

 ## Credits

-Learning and assistance for this project came in two categories **content and media/data**:
+Learning and assistance for this project came in two categories **content and media**:

 ### Content